webarkio/wp_qoob/readme.md

 Qoob is the editor consisting of blocks.
 Work in Qoob simplifies the task of page creation.

 1. Go to Page -> Add New
-2. Click on button "qoob it"
+2. Click on button "qoob"

 ### How to add the blocks